dribdat/docs/docs/organiser.md

 ### 1. Sign in

-Click **Login** at the top of the page and either use the e-mail and password to register and log in, or for servers that are connected to Slack, GitHub, Auth0 and other supported providers of Single Sign-On that you can enable in dribdat.
+Click **Login** at the top of the page and either use the e-mail and password to register and log in, or for servers that are connected to supported providers of Single Sign-On that you can enable in dribdat.

 If you have issues logging into the platform, contact the organizing team of your event for help.